 01:24:40:14 - Annie Stabbed In The Back

 As Annie reads the incantations from the missing pages, 7 secs have been cut from the shot where she reacts to having been stabbed in the back by Ash's severed hand, and turns to reveal it.
 In its place is a brief extra cutaway to the anamorphically distorted ‘Rotten Apple Head' demon (01:24:40:14 to 01:24:42:08).

 01:25:48:12 to 01:25:51:12 - Ash In The Clutches Of Rotten Apple Head

 A three-second shot of Ash letting out a battle cry as he revs up the chainsaw has been removed entirely, and the subsequent shot of him stabbing the Rotten Apple Head in the eye has been cut short by 1 sec 10 frames to reduce the amount of blue blood shown jetting out of the demon's eye.
 In the place of the first second is an alternate angle of Ash struggling in the demon's grip, seemingly shot from inside the monster's mouth (01:14:46:15 to 01:14:49:15).

 As Ash hurtles through the vortex before landing in medieval times, his journey through time is signified by an elaborate, rapidly-edited montage of split-second images.
+There are nearly 200 images in total.
 It begins with a set of photos obviously very personal to the Renaissance team, before giving way to a mash-up of famous classical paintings (Van Gogh, Da Vinci, etc), old newspaper headlines (Britain declaring war on Germany, death of Mark Twain), stock photos of the industrial era, 1960s car advertisements, and even a still image of the band Talking Heads!
-Among the earlier images are:
+Among the earlier photos are:

 Still photos from the Super-8 shorts It's Murder! and The Happy Valley Kid